rillki/learn-dlang/lesson#1/README.md

 #### DUB is the official package manager for D programming langauge.
 With the help of DUB you can build and run your programs.
-It is especially useful when you need to include an external library.
-Just tell DUB the name of the package/library, and DUB will fetch and build it for your project.
+It is especially useful when you need an external library.
+Just tell DUB the name of the package/library you would like to include, and DUB will fetch, download and build it for your project.

 To install DUB package manager:
 1. Head over to www.github.com/dlang/dub/releases
-2. Choose you OS and download the official installer
+2. Choose your OS and download the official installer
 3. Launch the installer, it will install DUB package manager automatically

 #### Sublime Text is an editor for our code.
 It's simple and easy to use.